theworkingcentre/win7-avoid-viruses/20-downloads.rst

 misleading advertisements intended to make you download stuff you really don't want on your computer.

-Even legitimate software products like Oracle (which makes Java) and Adobe (which make Flash player) bundle nasty toolbars with their plugins.
+Even legitimate software companies such as Oracle (which makes Java) and Adobe (which makes Flash player) bundle questionable programs with their plugins.

 In this section we will cover some good practices for avoiding these